Christopher-Arzate/Home/README.md

 <img align="left" width="250" height="170" src="Images/Laptop_proj.jpg"> **[Laptop Analysis and Classification](https://github.com/Christopher-Arzate/Code/blob/main/Laptops%20project/laptop_final.ipynb)**

 In this project, I went to Kaggle to find a dataset where I reviewed my data analysis and machine learning libraries I learned from my college classes.
 I found a data set called **[Latest Laptop Price List](https://www.kaggle.com/datasets/kuchhbhi/latest-laptop-price-list)** which had different brands of laptops, their hardware specs, and the price.
+This project was a great exercise to understand machine learning ideas

 #